Colebuildanddevelop/GraphQL-project/README.md

 TypeScript

+- B

-- B  I coninued the typescript format with the redux store, reducers, and sagas however wrote my Dashboard components in JavaScript.
+- I continued the typescript format with the redux store, reducers, and sagas however, wrote my Dashboard components in JavaScript.

 Creativity

+- A-

-- A-  I beleive displaying metric data and chart colors in a material ui table was a good design decision.
+- I believe displaying metric data and chart colors in a material ui table is a good design decision.

 ---